 |Requesting Department||DPW-WATER-WATER QUALITY|

-**THIS POSITION IS OPEN TO CURRENT CITY OF MILWAUKEE, MILWAUKEE WATER WORKS EMPLOYEES ONLY**
+**THIS POSITION IS OPEN TO CURRENT MILWAUKEE WATER WORKS EMPLOYEES ONLY**

-- Provide oversight and direction of the online instrumentation program to ensure that data from these instruments will be reliable and will provide valid and verifiable data.
+- Provide oversight and direction of the online instrumentation program to ensure that data from these instruments is reliable, valid and verifiable.

-- Ensure validity of reference data by implementing quality assurance program for laboratory bench-top instruments and documenting analyst competence through the use of known standards, duplicates, blind samples, and other accepted quality control techniques.
+- Ensure validity of reference data by overseeing the quality assurance program for laboratory bench-top instruments and documenting analyst competence through the use of known standards, duplicates, blind samples, and other accepted quality control techniques.

-- Prepare standard operating procedures (SOP) for instrument calibration, verification and routine maintenance and make recommendations for preventive maintenance activities and schedules.
+- Prepare standard operating procedures (SOPs) for instrument calibration, verification and routine maintenance and make recommendations for preventive maintenance activities and schedules.

-- Evaluate instrument performance and resulting data quality using statistical techniques.
+- Using statistical techniques, evaluate instrument performance and resulting data quality.

-- Utilize computer data storage, databases and data manipulation tools to facilitate the usefulness and accessibility of the bench-top and online data.
+- Utilize computer data storage, databases and data manipulation tools to facilitate the accessibility of the bench-top and online data.

-- Supervise and direct water chemists by reviewing their work, reports, summaries and data recording and ensure work is done in a timely and easily retrievable manner.
+- Provide guidance and direction to water laboratory technicians by reviewing their work, reports, summaries and data recording; ensure work is done in a timely and easily retrievable manner.

-- Assist in data interpretation as plants operations staff perform laboratory analyses of grab samples to verify results from continuous monitoring instruments such as chlorine, particle counts, turbidity, fluoride, pH, ozone residuals, phosphate, ammonia, conductivity and temperature.
+- Assist with data interpretation of grab sample laboratory analysis to verify results from continuous monitoring instruments such as chlorine, particle counts, turbidity, fluoride, pH, ozone residuals, phosphate, ammonia, conductivity and temperature.